alan-bruno/docker-virt-manager/README.md

 # Docker virt-manager - Authentication via Active Directory
 ### Obs¹: Connection private key connection only
-### Obs2: If you want to connect using a password, follow the version with this setting enabled: (thanks to [@m-bers](https://github.com/m-bers/docker-virt-manager)
+### Obs²: If you want to connect using a password, follow the version with this setting enabled: [@m-bers](https://github.com/m-bers/docker-virt-manager)

 ## GTK Broadway web UI for libvirt
 ![Docker virt-manager](img/1.png)
 ![Docker virt-manager](img/2.png)